pretix/pretix/doc/development/implementation/logging.rst

 .. automethod:: pretix.base.logentrytypes.LogEntryType.display

-If your new model object does not belong to an `Event`, you need to inherit directly from ``LogEntryType`` instead of ``EventLogEntryType``, providing your own implementation of ``get_object_link_info`` if object links should be displayed.
+If your new model object does not belong to an :class:`Event <pretix.base.models.Event>`, you need to inherit directly from ``LogEntryType`` instead of ``EventLogEntryType``, providing your own implementation of ``get_object_link_info`` if object links should be displayed.